evaliu2002/memory-game-light-and-sound/README.md

    web app at all times?]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words) [If I had a few more hours to work on this project, I would focus more on the UX/UI elements of the project.
+Be specific. (recommended 100 - 300 words) <br>
+   [If I had a few more hours to work on this project, I would focus more on the UX/UI elements of the project.
 I would experiment with CSS, implement and test different types of UX designs on the webpage.
 I'm interested in creating an animated background for the webpage with different changing shapes around the page.
 I could also implement a scoring system where everytime the